MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 This release has the following limitations and known issues:

 - **Desktop apps (C# or C++ desktop)**: This release is supported for use only in desktop apps (C++ or C#) that are packaged using MSIX.
 To use the Windows App SDK in unpackaged desktop apps, you must use the [experimental release channel](experimental-channel.md).
-- **.NET apps must target build 18362 or higher**: Your TFM must be set to `net6.0-windows10.0.18362` or higher, and your packaging project's `<TargetPlatformVersion>` must be set to 18362 or higher.
+- **.NET apps must target build 18362 or later**: Your TFM must be set to `net6.0-windows10.0.18362` or later, and your packaging project's `<TargetPlatformVersion>` must be set to 18362 or later.
 For more info, see the [known issue on GitHub](https://github.com/microsoft/WindowsAppSDK/issues/921).

 [!INCLUDE [UWP migration guidance](./includes/uwp-app-sdk-migration-pointer.md)]